konrad-jamrozik/droidmate/README.md

   www.droidmate.org

-  Date of last full review: 10 May 2016
+  Date of last full review of this document: 13 Jun 2016

 # Introduction #